-There are several camp sites at Chandrataal that you can choose from.
-Up until some time ago, the closest camp site was barely located at a distance of less than 1 kilometer but recently, owners were asked to move at least 3 kilometers away from the lake in order to keep the ecology safe.
+There are several campsites at Chandratal that you can choose from.
+Up until some time ago, the closest campsite was barely located at a distance of less than 1 kilometer but recently, owners were asked to move at least 3 kilometers away from the lake in order to keep the ecology safe.

-Camps: On a high altitude place like Chandrataal where the nights are freezing cold, it becomes of utmost importance that your tent is of superior quality, capable of withstanding the high cold winds and keeping you warm at night.
+On a high altitude place like Chandratal where the nights are freezing cold, it becomes of utmost importance that your tent is of superior quality, capable of withstanding the high cold winds and keeping you warm at night.
 Even a single opening in the tent is enough to give you a sleepless night.
 Jamaica’s tents are pretty comfortable in that manner, of good quality and quite spacious.

-Comfort: Good comfortable beds and blankets to keep you warm and cozy at night.
+He will provide you with good comfortable beds and blankets to keep you warm and cozy at night.

-Cleanliness: I know this worries a lot of people and I am saying this based on the queries I received on a daily basis.
+I know this worries a lot of people and I am saying this based on the queries I received on a daily basis.
 At Jamaica’s however, the camps were quite clean and the beds/blankets we slept in were all washed and clean.
 If you are someone like me who is a little too concerned about hygiene, I would also recommend staying with Jamaica.